trebeljahr/trebeljahr.com/_booknotes/the-evolution-of-everything.md

 ### Science is the Daughter of Technology

-Science without use cases doesn't progress.
-Problem solving breeds science, not vice versa.
+Science without use cases doesn't progress. problem-solving breeds science, not vice versa.

 > Scientific breakthroughs are the effect, not the cause, of technological change.